PX4/PX4-Devguide/en/setup/dev_env_linux_arch.md

 ## Script-based Installation

+> **Note** This script installs the (unsupported) latest GCCE from the package manager.
+MicroRTPS is not built.

-Once ArchLinux is installed you can use our standard docker script [archlinux_install_script.sh](https://github.com/PX4/containers/blob/master/docker/px4-dev/scripts/archlinux_install_script.sh) to install all dependencies required for building PX4 firmware.
+Once ArchLinux is installed you can use the docker script [archlinux_install_script.sh](https://github.com/PX4/containers/blob/master/docker/px4-dev/scripts/archlinux_install_script.sh) to install all dependencies required for building PX4 firmware.